layou233/ZBProxy/README.md

 Our code is completely open source, so you can freely check whether there is a backdoor.

 ## How to use it?
-1. Download the compiled executable file at [releases page](https://github.com/layou233/ZBProxy/releases/ "releases").
+1. Download the compiled executable file at [Actions page](https://github.com/layou233/ZBProxy/actions "Actions").
+Login required.
-2. Run it, and your data proxy service is now established!
+2. Run it, and your relay service is now established!
 For Linux system, you may need to give permissions to the executable file in order to solve problems that cannot run or run blocked.
 Just enter the following command:
 ```bash
 chmod 777 PATH_OF_THE_FILE